 The playoff system in bowling leagues is another factor that determines the longevity of bowling leagues.
-If a league allows eight teams in the playoffs instead of four, then the administration will likely allocative another week to the season as to account for the extra week in the playoffs.
+If a league allows eight teams in the playoffs instead of four, then the administration will likely allocate another week to the season to account for the extra week in the playoffs.

 In addition to the duration of a given season, it is also important to note that the time of year does not have much impact on bowling leagues.
-For this reason, spring, summer, fall, and winter leagues all exist at most bowling alleys; however, this may differ at specific bowling alleys, so make sure to check the website.
-In any case, it is important to note that you can join or create a bowling league at pretty much any time in the year.
+For this reason, spring, summer, fall, and winter leagues all exist at most bowling alleys.
+However, this may differ at specific bowling alleys, so make sure to check the website.
+In any case, it is important to note that you can join or create a bowling league at pretty much any time throughout the year.